 I social media are one of the fundamental building blocks of any self-respecting communication strategy.
-In 2019, it is simply unthinkable to do business without including the use of at least one of the most widely used social sharing platforms to bring success to your Social media marketing for online business.
+In 2022, it is simply unthinkable to do business without including the use of at least one of the most widely used social sharing platforms to bring success to one's Social media marketing for online business.

 The reality is there for all to see.